makusan8/kubernetes/README.md

 It turns out we don't have any network plugin yet in our cluster.

-So let's install that, we're gonna use calico :
+So let's install that, we're gonna use calico plugin :

 ```

 # install calico network add-on
 kubectl apply -f https://projectcalico.docs.tigera.io/manifests/calico.yaml